SuperOfficeDocs/superoffice-docs/docs/database/tables/includes/addressformat.md

 ### LabelLayout/LabelLayout2

-From SIX we replaced the ExtraFlags formatting of labellayout with the two fields LabelLayout and LabelLayout2.
+In SuperOffice 6, we replaced the ExtraFlags formatting of labellayout with the two fields LabelLayout and LabelLayout2.
 We use some special characters to separate the template variables

 \[ \] is to add a space between the template variables